azrellie/SPC.Net/StormPredictionCenter/StormPredictionCenter/README.md

 # Storm Prediction Center API for C#

-### Latest verison: 1.0.8
+### Latest verison: 2.1.0

-This API was made for the need of me constantly having to access data from the Storm Prediction Center, most notably the convective outlooks, tornado watches, severe thunderstorm watches, and mesoscale discussions.
+This API was made for the need of me constantly having to access data from the Storm Prediction Center (which is what this api was originally made for), most notably the convective outlooks, tornado watches, severe thunderstorm watches, and mesoscale discussions.

 The data that this API uses comes from the listed pages:
 1. https://www.spc.noaa.gov/gis/